HashNuke/mogo-chat/README.md

 You'll need Erlang version R16B02 or higher, Elixir version v0.12.4 and Postgresql.

-* Create a postgres database called `mogo_development`
+* Create a postgres database called `mogo_chat_development`

-* Then copy-paste the following:
+* Then copy-paste the following into your terminal:

 ```
 mix deps.get